 The 18th edition of the Reykjavík International Film Festival will take place between September 30th and October 10th, 2021.

-Iceland’s major annual film event, the main purpose of RIFF is to offer a wide selection of groundbreaking, independent cinema, and to highlight the work of young and emerging filmmakers, by presenting only first and second works in the Grand Prix competition category New Visions.
+Iceland’s major annual film event, the main purpose of RIFF is to offer a wide selection of groundbreaking, independent cinema, and to highlight the work of young and up-and-coming filmmakers, by presenting only first and second works in the Grand Prix competition category New Visions.
 The objective of the festival is to increase general interest in independent cinema, increase the level of cinematic literacy and enrich film culture in Iceland by offering different cross-platform programs.

 JIM JARMUSCH honorary recipient @RIFF